david-luna/annotatron/README.md

 export class MyProvider {
   @Command('my-command')
   commandHandler(command: any): any {
-    // do something with the command and depending on th return value:
+    // do something with the command and depending on the return value:
     // - if a truthy value is returned is going to be emitted as a command result
     // - if a promise is returned is going to emit its resolved value as a command result
     // - if there is an exception or a rejected promise is going to emit the error/rejected value as a command error }
   @Query('my-query')
   queryHandler(query: any): any {
-    // do something with the query and depending on th return value:
+    // do something with the query and depending on the return value:
     // - if a truthy value is returned is going to be emitted as a query result
     // - if a promise is returned is going to emit its resolved value as a query result
     // - if there is an exception or a rejected promise is going to emit the error/rejected value as a query error